wsdjeg/bufdel.nvim/README.md

 })
 ```

-The `User BufDelPost` event will not be triggered if failed to delete buffer.
+The `User BufDelPost` event will not be triggered if failed to delete the buffer.

 ## Credits